How much does it cost?

 - Airport pickup on arrival

-- Accommodation for the duration of stay in Australia
+- Accommodation for the duration of your stay

 - Food provided by host (may not be included during school holidays)*